Acute maxillary sinusitis

 Macrolides (azithromycin, clarithromycin, roxithromycin) See drug-specific instructions from local sources.
 30% of pneumococci and 100% of H. influenzae strains resistant to macrolides

-Maxillary sinus puncture and irrigation
+Maxillary sinus irrigation

 • There is little research-based evidence on the efficacy of maxillary sinus puncture but in patients with severe symptoms, it may have the following benefits: